Rule 8.822. Time to appeal

 (1)Unless a statute or rule 8.823 provides otherwise, a notice of appeal must be filed on or before the earliest of:

-(A)30 days after the trial court clerk mails the party filing the notice of appeal a document entitled "Notice of Entry" of judgment or a file-stamped copy of the judgment, showing the date either was mailed;
+(A)30 days after the trial court clerk serves the party filing the notice of appeal a document entitled "Notice of Entry" of judgment or a file-stamped copy of the judgment, showing the date it was served;

 (B)30 days after the party filing the notice of appeal serves or is served by a party with a document entitled "Notice of Entry" of judgment or a file-stamped copy of the judgment, accompanied by proof of service; or